Updated February 14 2021.

-The Services may allow you to post information to various third-party services or platforms, such as social networking services like Instagram, Twitter and Facebook.
+The Services may allow you to post information to various third-party services or platforms, such as social networking services like Instagram, Twitter, LinkedIn, and Facebook.
 You acknowledge that if you choose to use this feature, your friends, followers and subscribers on these third-party services or platforms will be able to view such activity.
 If you choose to access or make use of third-party social networking services, we may receive information about you that you have made available to those social networking services, including information about your contacts on those social networking services.
 The use of the information by such social networking websites will be governed by their privacy policies, and we do not control their use of the shared data.

 Links to Third-Party Sites and Services

 Third parties may keep track of your browsing activities across third party websites.
 California Business & Professions Code Section 22575(b) provides that California residents are entitled to know we respond to “Do Not Track” browser signals.
 Certain web browsers enable users to activate a “Do Not Track” signal but we do not currently respond to the “Do Not Track” signal or other similar mechanisms.

 You acknowledge that oSTEM @ TAMU may establish general practices and limits concerning use of the Services, including without limitation the maximum period of time that data or other content will be retained by the Services and the maximum storage space that will be allotted on oSTEM @ TAMU’s servers on your behalf.
 You further acknowledge that oSTEM @ TAMU reserves the right to change these general practices and limits at any time, in its sole discretion.
 We will endeavor to give you notice of any such change where required by applicable law.

 Accessing and Correcting Your Information